 Real estate receivables consist of accounts collectible in equal monthly principal installments with various terms up to a maximum of 10 years.
 These are recognized at amortized cost using the EIR method.
 The corresponding titles to the residential units sold under this arrangement are transferred to the buyers only upon full payment of the contract price.
 Installment contracts receivable are collateralized by the related property sold.
-In 2019 and 2018, annual interest rates on installment contracts receivable are transferred to P277.66 million, P253.29 million and P169.13 million in 2019, 2018 and 2017, respectively (see Note 26).
+In 2019 and 2018, annual interest rates on installment contracts receivable range from 9.00% to 19.00%.
+Interest on installment contracts receivable amounted to ₱277.66 million, ₱253.29 million and ₱169.13 million in 2019, 2018 and 2017, respectively (see Note 26).

-The Group entered into various receivable purchase agreements with various local financial institutions whereby the Group sold its installment contracts receivable on a "with recourse basis" in the aggregate credit facility agreement totaling to $P{8,427.55}$ million.
+The Group entered into various receivable purchase agreements with various local financial institutions whereby the Group sold its installment contracts receivable on a "with recourse basis" in the aggregate credit facility agreement totaling to \$\mathbb{P}8,427.55\$ million.